openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

         : 'static' block
         ;

-A compile-time error occurs if a class initializer contains the following:
+A :index:`compile-time error` occurs if a class initializer contains the
+following:

 -  A ``return <expression>`` statement (see :ref:`Return Statements`).
 -  A ``throw`` statement (see :ref:`Throw Statements`) without a surrounding